 Check List for a PR

-Each pull request should follow this checklist to help us incorporate your contribution quickly and easily:
+Each pull request should follow the checklist to help us incorporate your contribution quickly and easily.

 - [x] mark an item finished in the check list and there is a demo pull request can be your reference.